mikhailalekseev1990/votingSystem/README.md

 restaurant_admin - restaurant's administrator(restaurant_admin can create/update/delete menu/restaurant, belonging himself)
 admin - user's administrator(admin can see all users and delete user).

+The data on the choice of the restaurant and the voting time are stored in the corresponding user fields.

 The user of the application can select a role(user, restaurant_admin) during registration.

 REST API